 On the surface, this activity seems fairly straightforward, but as one can imagine in practice it is far more difficult.
-We are consistently bombarded with information and notifications and elements that are designed to hack our brain to trigger an immediate and reflexive reaction.
+We are consistently bombarded with information and notifications and elements that are designed to hack our brains to trigger an immediate and reflexive reaction.

-Social media invites us to create instant reactions and levy judgement on all topics, complex or simple in immediate terms so we can get that sweet shot of dopamine knowing that the “world” knows where we stand on the issue at hand.
-In the daily race of this reactive and snap judgement, we are actively encouraged to NOT listen!
+Social media invites us to create instant reactions and levy judgment on all topics, complex or simple in immediate terms so we can get that sweet shot of dopamine knowing that the “world” knows where we stand on the issue at hand.
+In the daily race of this reactive and snap judgment, we are actively encouraged to NOT listen!
 It is no wonder that in order to develop ourselves into conscious leaders we must practice awareness and develop our ability to consciously listen.

 In exploring The Speed of Trust, it is no surprise that listening is presented as a critical component of building trust with those around us.
 In this context, the art of listening is presented as the concept of Listen First.
 In application, Listen First is deployed to ferment a number of elements simultaneously.

 First, and perhaps the most important is that when we are in a Listen First mindset, we allow others to feel heard and valued.
 We may not agree with what they are saying, nor do we have to.
-It is important however to create the space and room for individuals to express themselves openly, honestly, and without judgement.
+It is important however to create the space and room for individuals to express themselves openly, honestly, and without judgment.

 The second benefit we get from listening first is a more detailed understanding of the situation that is being discussed.
 Often times we have a predisposed notion of what has transpired or a general understanding but are unaware of the nuance or true history of how we arrived at the present moment.
-By listening first, we give ourselves the best chance to arrive at the truth, or at least as close as we can get to it, which allows ourselves to more accurately chart a positive outcome as we move forward.
+By listening first, we give ourselves the best chance to arrive at the truth, or at least as close as we can get to it, which allows us to more accurately chart a positive outcome as we move forward.

 Finally listening first builds trust with those around us.
 As we allow others to express themselves comfortably while we are simply listening, we can create a deeper connection with those around us and inspire others to do the same.
 This creates a virtuous cycle in which emerging leaders observe these behaviors, either consciously with development or subconsciously as they are shaped by their environment will build trust with those around them.